Nickvs99/AmstelHaege/README.md

 * hillclimber_steps: Checks for x meters in every direction for each house and places the house in the best location.
 Ideal for fine-tuning the solution.
 * simulated_annealing: Tries to place a random house on a random location for an x amount of times.
 If better it places the house.
 If not it places the house by chance.
 The chance decreases over the amount of iterations.

-After this, the program will once again ask for default or custom settings.
+After this, the program will once again ask for default or custom settings, if possible.